 A normal day will look slightly different according to your level of care during your treatment stay with us.
 A typical day will include a set wake-up, dining and lights out time with group therapy, individual counseling and medical programming interspersed at various times during the day.
 You will have time to enjoy activities that promote well-being.
 Some activities may be gardening, music, art, and recreational activities such as basketball, volleyball, badminton, soccer, cornhole and frisbee golf.
 We will make every attempt to keep activities, groups, and sessions informative, stimulating, challenging and interesting to promote growth and deeper understanding.

 We do not have family visitation at this time, but our counseling staff can schedule family therapy appointments via Zoom or in person.

 It is important that we keep all of our clients and staff safe.
 Individuals that present with features of physical aggression or other severe safety risks are not permitted.

-You can bring an MP3 player as long as it does not have the capability to connect to the internet.
-Other mobile devices for communication such as cell phones, video game consoles, tablets and laptops are not permitted.
+Mobile devices for communication such as cell phones, video game consoles, tablets and laptops are not permitted.
 If you bring these devices, we will lock them up in our nursing station for safekeeping.